DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Secret Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 9.</em></span>

-This room is largely as described in <span class="citation">Secret Room (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#9SecretRoom">Secret Room</a> (p.
 214)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>This small hidden room is packed with bookshelves groaning with old and ominous-looking leather-bound tomes.
 A heavy wooden chest with clawed iron feet stands against the south wall, its lid half-closed.
 Sticking out of the chest, its ribs and head caught beneath the lid, is a skeleton in leather armor.</p>